 1 tbsp rum OR 1 & a half tsp ground anise.

 Sunflower oil for frying

 Sugar covered aniseeds and cinnamon shards, hundreds and thousands, silver balls

 Chopped mixed candied fruit (I use pumpkin, orange peel, pear and cedar.)

-Mix sifted flour, sugar, bicarb, and zest together in a bowl.
+Mix sifted flour, sugar, bicarb & ground anise together in a bowl.
 Add butter and mix through with fingertips.
-In a separate bowl beat eggs together and add rum / aniseed extract.
+In a separate bowl beat eggs together with zest and rum (if not using anise).
 Pour into flour mixture and work together with hands until you have a dough.
-Turn out onto a floured surface and knead.
-When dough becomes smooth and elastic, wrap in cling film and let rest in fridge for at least an hour.
+Turn out onto a floured surface and knead until dough begins to feel smooth and elastic then wrap in cling film and let rest in fridge for at least an hour.

-Arrange on a serving dish and decorate further if needed.
-Leave to cool and set before serving.
+Arrange on a serving dish and decorate top with slithers of candied fruit and candies.
+Leave to cool completely and set before serving.

 * * *